EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 Follow this link for a guide on [Creating Testnet Accounts.](https://testnet.eos.io/faq)

 Create two accounts on the testnet, these accounts are created with arbitrary names.
-1. the host - the host will load the smart contract
+1. The host - the host will load the smart contract
-2. the challenger - the challenger will play the game with the host.
+2. The challenger - the challenger will play the game with the host.

 [[note | Note]]